Managing the impacts of climate change is among the most pressing issues across society today.

 Most of the advanced research we publish is purchased in a digital format.
 Where customers choose to receive printed versions of Taylor & Francis journals, we’ve successfully trialled alternatives to plastic packaging including mailing copies with no packaging at all.

-Customer feedback to zero-packaging has been overwhelmingly positive, and we are committed to mailing 100% of our journals plastic-free by the end of 2022, saving millions of plastic wraps each year.
+Customer feedback to zero-packaging has been overwhelmingly positive, and we are committed to mailing 100% of our journals plastic-free, saving millions of plastic wraps each year.